eMetaboHUB/Forum-DiseasesChem/README.md

 Before building the triplestore, you need to create 4 directories:
 - the **data** directory: it will contain all analysis result files, such as *Compound - MeSH* associations
 - the **docker-virtuoso** directory: it will contain the Virtuoso session files and data
 - the **docker-virtuoso/share** sub-directory: It will contain all data that need to be loaded in the Virtuoso triplestore.
-This sub-directory will be bind to the *dump* directory of the Virtuoso docker image, to ensure data loading.
+This sub-directory will be bind to the *dump* directory of the Virtuoso docker image.
 - the **logs** directory: to store logs.

 So, for instance, you can execute: